 On February 13, 2024, we entered into an agreement to purchase the assets of WKOA (FM), WKHY (FM), WASK (FM), WXXB (FM), WASK (AM) and W269DJ from Neuhoff Communications, Inc. serving the Greater Lafayette, Indiana radio market for \$5.3 million, subject to certain purchase price adjustments.
-The Company closed on this transaction on May 31, 2024, using funds from operations and borrowings under our credit agreement, of \$5,850,000, which included the purchase price of \$5,300,000, the purchase of \$482,000 in accounts receivable and certain closing adjustments and transactional costs of approximately \$68,000.
+The Company closed on this transaction on May 31, 2024, using funds from operations and borrowings under our credit agreement, of \$5,832,000, which included the purchase price of \$5,300,000, the purchase of \$499,000 in accounts receivable and transactional costs of approximately \$121,000 offset by \$88,000 in certain closing adjustments.
 Management attributes the goodwill recognized in the acquisition to the power of the existing brands in Lafayette, Indiana as well as synergies and growth opportunities expected through the combination with the Company's existing stations.
+The \$0.9 million allocated to goodwill is deductible for tax purposes.